 Sagar now has a term plan of Rs 1 crore.
 He also understands the significance of buying a personal health cover in addition to the one provided by the employer.
 Therefore, he is planning to buy a family health cover of Rs 25 lakh.
 He has stopped all his lump-sum investments and moved a major part of his corpus to direct schemes.
 He is also planning to transfer the remaining part after assessing the effect of taxation.

-He also maps his investments to his goals and likes to invest in multi-cap funds.
+He also maps his investments to his goals and likes to invest in multi-cap funds (now flexi-cap).
 "After reading Dhirendra Kumar's columns, I was convinced that from a long-term perspective, multi-cap funds were the best option in terms of flexibility of investing in companies across market capitalisation.
 I also realised that volatility in multi-cap funds is less as compared to that of mid- and small-cap funds.
 Thus, multi-cap funds help counter a bear market with less anxiety."

 Smitten by the power of compounding, Sagar Epari now swears by equity investments.
 He has accumulated Rs 25 lakh for the wedding and education of his child.
 He also wants to buy a house and has accumulated Rs 20 lakh for it so far.
 For his retirement, he has Rs 70 lakh in today's terms.
 Here is how he manages his investments: